Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 - Changed catalog auto-update url from GMM's repository to SMM's
 - Added tolerance for non-standard zips containing backslash paths
 - Added a Validate warning for non-standard zips containing backslash paths
+- Fixed Validation checking that scanned selected mods in reverse order

 1.0:
 - Changed mod list to a table with checkboxes